dmochow/intro_to_python/README.md

 # Introduction to Python
-This is the public web home of _Introduction to Python_.
+This is the public web home of _Introduction to Python_, a 14-week, introductory computer programming course being delivered to first-year engineering students at the [City College of New York's Biomedical Engineering Department](https://www.ccny.cuny.edu/bme).

+All course material is being made available here in case that other students and instructors may find them to be useful.

 The course is based on the textbook by [Deitel and Deitel](https://deitel.com/intro-to-python-for-computer-science-and-data-science/).